eclipse-tractusx/item-relationship-service/page_adoption-view.md

 There are few steps for your Customer Journey:
 * Step 1: Inform yourself & take the decision to become part
-* Step 2: Connect your company & teams to Catena-X
+* Step 2: Connect your company & teams to Catena-X.
 * Step 3: Boost data readiness and governance
 * Step 4: Adopt a data driven business process and create instant value
 * Step 5: Utilize the full power of collaboration in your business team